llatinov/hybrid-rag-query-system/README.md

 3. Extract valuable info from articles - Extract ideas and terms from the articles that can eb researched later.
 4. Prepare SQL data and metadata - Find a test database and generate its metadata.
 5. Ask question on the SQL data - Using the metadata generate SQL queries based on user's question.
 Run the queries and pass the results so OpenAI can answer the question.
+6. Prepare text data and its embeddings - Find a test set of articles, chunk them, generate embeddings with OpenAI and save to file

 ## TODO

 - (Optimization) Tables metadata is extracted out of the full schema metadata in order to reduce the context window
 - (Optimization) Split the tables data into smaller files and make tables metadata to refer to those files, this is for further optimization of the context
-- (Security) Mechanism to check if user has access to the data
+- (Security) Mechanism to check if user has access to the SQL data